Joycezhaoby/Raspberry-Pi-IoT-Weather-Widget/README.md

 GUI display is developed with Python tkinter package

 Lock screen:

 When user is not nearby, the screen will only show current time and date.

 Weather GUI:

 When user is nearby, the screen will display weather GUI.

 User can search weather information by entering city name and select a threshold temperature below which user will receive email alert.
+User have to input both city name and threshold temperature, or there will be an error.
+After entering information in the input box, user can search by clicking the green search button.

+Information displayed on the GUI includes: City name and its Country, weather, weather icon, temperature in both Celcius and Fahrenheit.

+The weather information is updated every minute when a user is nearby.

 ## Setup and Installation
 Initial Pi setup